TormStorm/jagex-launcher-linux/README.md

 This repository contains instruction on how to install the Jagex Launcher in Linux to play RuneScape and Old School RuneScape

+## Disclaimer

+I am not responsible for the maintenance and safety of content produced and hosted by third parties and any use of third-party sites is at your own risk

 ## Jagex Launcher

 ### Requirements